A support theorem for Hilbert schemes of planar curves, II: Relative compactified Jacobian for non-versal families

 In order to show this, consider the bipartite simple incidence graph $\Gamma_H$ constructed from $H$ as follows: its vertices $V(\Gamma_H)$ are the disjoint union of $V(H)$ and of $E(H)$ and its edges are given by $E(\Gamma_H):=\{(v,e)\in V(H)\coprod E(H) : \: v\in e\}$.
 Clearly $H$ is connected if and only if $\Gamma_H$ is connected and, by construction, we have that $|V(\Gamma_H)|=|V(H)|+|E(H)|$ and $|E(\Gamma_H)|=\sum_{e\in E(H)} |e|$.
 Therefore, if $H$ is connected then $b(H)$ coincides with the first Betti number of $b_1(\Gamma_H)=|E(\Gamma_H)|-|V(\Gamma_H)|+1$ of $\Gamma_H$, which is non-negative. \end{proof}

-We are now ready to prove the main result of this section, namely a sufficient criteria for the regularity of relative fine compactified Jacobians.
-The criteria will be expressed in terms of the following closed subset of $T\VV$:
+We are now ready to prove the main result of this section, namely a sufficient criterion for the regularity of relative fine compactified Jacobians.
+The criterion will be expressed in terms of the following closed subset of $T\VV$:

 \begin{definition} Let $\rC$ be a curve as above.
 Consider the closed locus $\WW\subset T\VV$ given by the union of the linear subspaces $\VV^{\un{\nu}}$, as $\un{\nu}$ varies among all the maximal multipartitions such that $C^{\un{\nu}}$ is connected. \end{definition}